-Burning Audible audiobooks to CD actually isn't difficult to handle.
+Burning Audible audiobooks to CD isn't difficult to handle.
 But some Audible audiobooks have been DRM encrypted calling for Piracy prevention.
-These protected files thus can only be played on some specific devices or software, and cannot be easily copied and burned.
-That's why you cannot burn Audible to CD with the normal CD burner.
-If you want to burn the DRM-protected Audible files to CD, there are two available ways for you.
+These protected files thus can only be played on some specific devices or software, and cannot be easily copied and burned with the normal burner.
+If you want to burn the DRM-protected Audible files to CD, there are two ways available for you.

 In general, a one-hour 128Kbps MP3 file is 28-30MB.
 10 hours is the average length of an audiobook.
 Therefore, the entire 128Kbps MP3 audiobook will be 280-300MB in high quality.
 On the other hand, the capacity of a CD is typically 650-700MB, so you'd better prepare enough discs for a playlist of more than 3 audiobooks.